zhqu1148980644/TMP/leetcode/46-Permutations.md

 ### Solutions

-- In this problem, there is no need to firstly sort the array.
-Thus we need to find a way to use each number exactly once in each permutation.
+- In this problem, there is no need to firstly sort the array(Sorting is utilized for removing duplicate permutaion and pruning.).
+The only restriction is using each number exactly once in each permutation.
 - Because there is no duplicate number, no need to remove duplicate permutations.

 1. #### backtrack

 - use swap to make sure each item is used only once.
+- Caution: the result permutations are not listed in lexicographical order as the original list is not sorted and swap could shuffle the list.

 ```c++
 class Solution {